 The WindBurner and Reactor stove systems are similar in some important ways, but they’re also different in ways that are equally crucial.
-So, let’s boil it down.
+So, let’s boil it down (sorry, not sorry).

 First, let’s look at how they operate.
 The WindBurner and the Reactor stove systems are both built around an ultra-efficient radiant burner.
 In addition, they both are internally pressure-regulated to ensure consistent output (and thus fast boil times) across a range of temperatures and conditions.

-They both are also engineered to operate on 100% primary air.
-This allows for a windproof pot that encloses the burner to protect it from wind and maximize its heat output.
-Because of this, the WindBurner and the Reactor are incredibly fast, fuel-efficient and virtually windproof.
+They are also both engineered to operate on 100% primary air.
+This allows for a windproof pot that encloses the burner, protecting it from wind and maximizing heat output.
+As a result, the WindBurner and the Reactor are incredibly fast, fuel-efficient and virtually windproof.

 Then there’s the top-shelf materials and construction that go into them, which provide superior durability and reliability in the field.
 Therefore, both the WindBurner and the Reactor are designed, engineered and built to the absolute highest quality.

 So, yes, the WindBurner borrows a good deal of technology from the world-renowned Reactor, which has proven itself time and again in some of the harshest places on the planet.

-And, both systems are assembled and tested at MSR’s own factory in Seattle, Wa.
+And both systems are assembled and tested in the U.S. at MSR’s own factory in Seattle, WA.

 How are they different?

-The Reactor isn’t for everyone.
-It was never intended to be.
-The Reactor was originally engineered to be an alpinist’s tool.
-An unapologetic snow-melting powerhouse.
-A purpose-built rocket ship of a stove system.
-One that delivers amid the most demanding alpine conditions.
-Because the longer it takes a mountaineer to melt snow for hydration, the greater his or her risk for altitude sickness.
+The Reactor isn’t for everyone—it was never intended to be.
+The Reactor was originally engineered to be an alpinist’s tool, an unapologetic snow-melting powerhouse; basically, a purpose-built rocket ship of a stove system that delivers in the most demanding conditions.
+Because the longer it takes a mountaineer to melt snow for hydration, the greater their risk for altitude sickness.

 In contrast, the WindBurner Personal stove system truly is a personal unit, with features designed to bring ultimate convenience to solo travelers and minimalist backpacking pairs.